ADVRHumanoids/ROSEndEffectorDocs/docs/source/examples.rst

 .. _examples:

-Ready to use examples with tested hands
+Examples with ready to use end-effectors
 =========================================

+In this section, there are guidelines on how to run some examples with tested end-effectors.

-You can run experiments with ready-to-use hands.
-The simplest one are geometrical grippers created only for showing purposes:
+In the ROS End-Effector packages, there are some simple geometrical grippers created only for showing purposes:

 - test_ee
 - two_finger
 - two_finger_mimic

-Simply run *UniversalFindActions* node and *UniversalROSEndEffector* as described in :ref:`How to use ROS End-Effector with your End-Effector <usage>` section, reported again briefly below :
+To try examples with these grippers, you need to run *UniversalFindActions* and *UniversalROSEndEffector* nodes as described in :ref:`How to use ROS End-Effector with your End-Effector <usage>` section.
+We report here the necessary commands:

 .. code-block:: bash

   #substitute test_ee accordigly

-  roslaunch ros_end_effector findActions.launch hand_name:=test_ee #offline phase
+  roslaunch ros_end_effector findActions.launch hand_name:=test_ee #for the offline phase
-  roslaunch ros_end_effector rosee_startup.launch hand_name:=test_ee #online phase
+  roslaunch ros_end_effector rosee_startup.launch hand_name:=test_ee #for the online phase

-There are also some examples done with models from real hands, at the moment there are:
+We have also tested the framework with real end-effectors' model.
+To test them, you need the meshes, so you need to install their specific packages.
+See below the instructions on how to download them.

+Until now, the tested end-effectors are:

 - `HERI II`_
 - `Schunk SVH 5-finger hand`_
 - `qb SoftHand`_
 - `Robotiq 3-Finger Gripper`_
 - `Robotiq 2F-140 Gripper`_

-See below for istruction on how to install packages for these hand (because their meshes are needed)

 .. _`HERI II`: